The Mission (band): Lighting the Candles

 In September 2005, the band's first DVD, Lighting the Candles, was released, complemented by a live CD.
-It took over a year for Hussey to compile this two-DVD set, which includes a live gig, some video clips, a commented biography and discography, as well as many interviews, live performances, and backstage shots.
+It took over a year for Hussey to compile this two-DVD set, which includes a live gig, some video clips, a commented biography and discography, as well as a number of interviews, live performances, and backstage shots.
 The result gained good reviews and good sales.
 The single "Breathe Me In" hit the top of the Alternative Chart in Germany, and the Mission once again undertook an extensive EU tour.
-Mark Thwaite rejoined the band, as Holliday was occupied touring with The Prodigy.
+Mark Thwaite rejoined the band, as Holliday was occupied touring with the Prodigy.
 The band evolved the hard rock angle further, while audience ranks grew throughout the tour.
-Hussey announced that 2006 would hold no tours, as he would concentrate on the new album and his personal projects.
+Hussey announced that 2006 would hold no tours, as he would concentrate on a new album and his personal projects.
 As well as Lighting the Candles, 2005 saw the release of Waves Upon the Sand and Crusade for the first time on DVD.

 In 2006, Hussey marked the 20th anniversary of the Mission with the issue of a limited edition T-shirt designed especially for the occasion.
-Meanwhile, Phonogram records released another "best of", Anthology: The Phonogram Years, a two-CD set including all eleven of the band's Top 40 hits alongside rare mixes, long-lost B-sides, BBC sessions, five previously unavailable tracks, and five tracks appearing on CD for the first time.
+Meanwhile, Phonogram Records released another "best of", Anthology: The Phonogram Years, a two-CD set including all eleven of the band's Top 40 hits alongside rare mixes, long-lost B-sides, BBC sessions, five previously unavailable tracks, and five tracks appearing on CD for the first time.

 God Is a Bullet

 A new single, "Keep It in the Family", was released in March 2007, followed a month later by the new album God Is a Bullet, featuring Hussey, Thwaite, Vernon, and Spring, and guest musicians Simon Hinkler, Bricheno, and Julianne Regan.
 To coincide with the release, Mercury Records reissued the first three Mission albums as enhanced CDs, complete with bonus tracks.

 In February–March 2008, the band played a tour of Europe that culminated in a series of four concerts at Shepherd's Bush Empire in London, with each night dedicated to a particular period of the band's history.
 Hussey announced that these would be the last ever Mission concerts, as he wished to have an indefinite break from band activity and concentrate on other personal projects.
 Simon Hinkler joined on each night for the encores and occasional songs during the main set.
-The final concert in the series was filmed, and each night recorded and later released as part of a boxed set.
+The final concert in the series was filmed, and each night recorded and later released as part of a box set.

-In February 2009, the Mission's record label SPV records released a double album, Live & Last, plus the DVD Final Chapter recording of the final show, which included additional footage from the tour.
-The DVD debuted in the official UK BBC charts at No.6 — the highest UK chart position in many years for the band.
+In February 2009, the Mission's record label SPV GmbH released a double album, Live & Last, plus the DVD Final Chapter recording of the final show, which included additional footage from the tour.
+The DVD debuted in the official UK BBC charts at No.6—the highest UK chart position in many years for the band.
 In June 2010, SPV released Dum Dum Bullet, a collection of recordings taken from the God Is a Bullet sessions.